MaibornWolff/dcos-deploy/README.md

 * `path`: id of the job.
 If not specified the `id` field of the job definition is used.
 Variables can be used.
 * `definition`: path to the metronome job definition json file.
 Required.
 Variables can be used in the path and in the json file itsself.
+* `run`: Run the job directly after creating/updating it
+  * `on_create`: If set to true job will be run after it has been created.
+Optional.
+Defaults to false.
+  * `on_update`: If set to true job will be run after it has been updated.
+The run is also triggered if an update dependency has been changed.
+Optional.
+Defaults to false.
+  * `wait_for_success`: If set to true dcos-deploy will wait until the job run has completed.
+If the job run fails the deployment will fail.
+Optional.
+Defaults to true.
+  * `timeout`: Time in seconds to wait for job run completion.
+After that time the deployment will fail.
+Optional.
+Defaults to 10 minutes.
+Variables can be used.

 The job definition is expected to be in the format used starting with DC/S 1.13.
 It is described in the [DC/OS 1.13 release notes](https://docs.d2iq.com/mesosphere/dcos/1.13/release-notes/1.13.0/#using-separate-json-files-for-job-scheduling).